- Current Fellows

-Amanda Zullo is a National Board Certified Chemistry teacher at Saranac Lake High School in Saranac Lake, New York.
-She is Farm to School Project Coordinator and a part of the professional development team.
-Amanda is a member of the New York State Master Teacher program, the American Chemical Society and New York State Ed Voice Fellowship.
-In her ten-year teaching career she has been honored with several HACH and National Education Association grants.
-She serves on the teacher advisory board for the National Center for Teaching Quality and is a 2015 State Finalist for the Presidential Awards for Excellence in Math and Science.
-Amanda has a BS in Organizational Communication/Pre-Medical Studies from the State University of New York (SUNY) at Geneseo and a Master’s in Science Education from Union Graduate College.
+Amanda Zullo, NBCT is a Chemistry teacher at Saranac Lake High School in New York, where she is grant coordinator with ADK Farm to School Initiative and on the professional development team.
+Amanda served as associate editor for POGIL project books.
+Amanda is a National Board CSP, a New York State Master Teacher, #TeachStrong Ambassador and NYS Ed Voice Fellow.
+Recent honors include 2016 ASCD Emerging Leader and 2015 State Finalist for Presidential Awards for Excellence in Math and Science.
+Amanda has a B.S. in Organizational Communication/Pre-Medical Studies from SUNY at Geneseo and a Master’s in Science Education from Clarkson.